 The development of the CEOS Precipitation Constellation is unique in having:

-In the pre-GPM phase, the CEOS Precipitation Constellation activities focused on:
+The CEOS Precipitation Constellation activities focus on:

-- Evaluations of different multi-sensor precipitation products.
+- The evaluations of different multi-sensor precipitation products.